 3. Who Will Use the Pool?

 If you have young children or elderly family members, you may want to reconsider getting a pool since it can be dangerous for people who can’t swim well.
 In addition, if everyone who will be using the pool lives in your home, you may want to think about how private you want your backyard to be.
 If privacy is important to you, then an above-ground pool might be a better option since it can be surrounded by fencing.
+We can recommend a great fencing company in Leeds, if fence installation in Leeds is something you are looking for.

 4. What’s Your Budget?